JordanW9232/MCStatus.IO.NET/README.md

 # MCStatus.IO.NET
-.NET MCStatus is a library which wraps around the mcstatus.io API.
+MCStatus.IO.NET is a library which wraps around the mcstatus.io API.
 It is developed very similar to the node-mcstatus npm package.
 It's essentially the same just ported to .NET.